peterb0yd/InfinitySpark/post5-animations/README.md

-# InfinitySpark
-This repository holds all web-animations done on www.infinityspark.com "<h2> Post 5 Animation </h2> These animations represent the concepts of gradient, divergence and curl"
+<h2> Post 5 Animation </h2>

+These animations represent the concepts of gradient, divergence and curl explained in <a href="http://www.infinityspark.com/a-bit-about-vector-functions-2/">A bit about Vector Functions</a> on www.infinityspark.com

+Animations made using <a href="http://p5js.org/">p5 library</a> for javascript.